M577 command post carrier

-The M577 Command Post Carrier, also known as the M577 Command Post Vehicle or Armored Command Post Vehicle, is a variant of the M113 Armored Personnel Carrier that was developed and produced by the Food Machinery and Chemical Corporation (FMC) to function on the battlefield as a mobile command post i.e. a tactical operations centre, usually at the battalion level.
+The M577 command post carrier, also known as the M577 command post vehicle or armored command post vehicle, is a variant of the M113 armored personnel carrier that was developed and produced by the FMC Corporation to function on the battlefield as a mobile command post i.e. a tactical operations centre, usually at the battalion level.
 In U.S. military service its official designation is Carrier, Command Post, Light Tracked M577.

 Introduced to the U.S. Army in 1962 it soon saw operational service in the Vietnam War and more recently in the 2003 invasion of Iraq.
-It is also used by many armies around the world and has been adapted for further uses such as an armoured ambulance, emergency medical treatment vehicle and fire control vehicle.
+It is used by many armies around the world and has been adapted for further uses such as an armored ambulance, emergency medical treatment vehicle and fire control vehicle.
 It is also used by various police forces and law enforcement agencies as a tactical response vehicle.

 The M577 is easily distinguished from the M113 upon which it is based by its raised upper hull and roof-mounted auxiliary power unit (APU).
 Vehicles are generally unarmed.

 Background

-The experience gained by the U.S. Army in the Second World War showed that close co-operation between infantry and armoured forces is a necessity for.
+The experience gained by the U.S. Army in the Second World War showed that close co-operation between infantry and armored forces is a necessity for combined-arms mechanized mobile warfare.
 Mobile warfare increases both the scope and size of the theatre of operations, and mobile command and control posts are necessary to co-ordinate operations at the divisional, brigade and battalion levels.

-Whereas tanks and armoured cars offered a level of protection against weapons fire, they usually did not provide sufficient internal room to permit the extra personnel needed to operate all the radio sets.
-On the other hand, lightly or unarmed vehicles could be used to transport temporary structures (e.g. tents) that gave greater work space, but these structures lacked protection from direct and indirect weapons fire, and advancing front line units could exceed the communication range the command post, necessitating the dismantling and removal of the structure to a new location.
-Furthermore, experience gained in the snow and mud in Korea showed the advantage of tracked over wheeled vehicles.
+Whereas tanks and armored cars offered a level of protection against weapons fire, they usually did not provide sufficient internal room to permit the extra personnel needed to operate all the radio sets.
+Lightly or unarmed vehicles could be used to transport temporary structures (e.g. tents) that gave greater work space, but these structures lacked protection from direct and indirect weapons fire, and advancing front line units could exceed the communication range the command post, necessitating the dismantling and removal of the structure to a new location.
+Experience gained in the snow and mud in the Korean War showed the advantage of tracked over wheeled vehicles.

-As at 1960, no such vehicle existed in the U.S. Army inventory that was able to satisfy all of these requirements.
+In 1960, no such vehicle existed in the U.S. Army inventory that was able to satisfy all of these requirements.